sai9271/SQLtables/Readme.md

 Git add .  ----->  To add all files to stage
-Git commit -m "commit message"  ------>To commit changes to repo git remote add origin 'your_url_name'
+Git commit -m "commit message"  ------>To commit changes to repo

+//Use below three commands only when we need to push our changes into repo for the first time git remote add origin remo-name 'remote-url'
+git branch -M main
 git push -u origin master